KayelGee/token-attacher/README.md

 ## Known Issues

  - Moving multiple tokens at the same time doesn't work.
 Don't do it.
 If you do it you can fix misalignments by moven each token seperatly afterwards.
 Also if you need to do it you can attach all tokens to a base token and move the base token, that should cause no issue.
+ - Multi Level Tokens and Vehicles & Mechanism are not fully compatible yet.
+See for example baileywiki's assets and videos to see what is currently possible.
+ - When dropping a prefab on a scene and then switching the scene or deleting the base token before the "Post processing is done" message shows up can result in broken attachments.
+Remove them with the 'Delete Missing Links' macro.

 ## Installation

 1. token-attacher using manifest URL: https://raw.githubusercontent.com/KayelGee/token-attacher/master/module.json